PaulRoyBrown/orchard-sensors/README.md

 - A couple of Bosch **BME-280**
 - A BME-280 and a **thermistor** (calibrated thermistor for better accuracy) with an **ADS1115** ADC chip to measure thermistor voltage.

 With two sensor, we can measure air and soil temperature.
 I'm now measuring soil temperature at 60cm below ground.
-(Why?...Because of curiosity....What's the phase delay between a peak in temperature at gorund level and 60cm below?.Will average temperature at that depth slowly increase due to global warming?...not in the three years I'm been watching...)
+(Why?...Because of curiosity....What's the phase delay between a peak in temperature at ground level and 60cm below it?.Will average temperature at that depth slowly increase due to global warming?...not in the three years I'm been watching...)

 Sensors board is powered by a solar panel (2.5W 5V/500mAh) that feeds a LiPo battery, and loads during day and discharges during night.
 This is controlled by a **MCP78371** chip.
 Being powered by battery, is important to monitor battery voltage, so sensors board have a power saving mechanism based on its own voltage monitoring.